Near Cumberland in Allegany County, Maryland — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 2 miles of this marker, measured as the crow flies.
-A different marker also named Folck's Mill (approx. 0.2 miles away); a different marker also named Folck's Mill (approx. Ό mile away); Ali Ghan Shriners Legion of HonorVeterans Memorial (approx. 1½ miles away); 30th Regiment Infantry U.S.C.T. (approx. 1.8 miles away); Cumberland (approx. 2.1 miles away); Cumberland Surrenders (approx. 2.1 miles away).
+A different marker also named Folck's Mill (about 700 feet away, measured in a direct line); a different marker also named Folck's Mill (approx. 0.2 miles away); a different marker also named Folck's Mill (approx. Ό mile away); Ali Ghan Shriners Legion of HonorVeterans Memorial (approx. 1½ miles away); 30th Regiment Infantry U.S.C.T. (approx. 1.8 miles away); Cumberland (approx. 2.1 miles away); Cumberland Surrenders (approx. 2.1 miles away).
 Touch for a list and map of all markers in Cumberland.

 Also see . . .
 Folck's Mill.
 National Register of Historic Places Registration Form (Submitted on April 12, 2009.)

 Credits.
 This page was last revised on January 31, 2022.
 It was originally submitted on April 12, 2009.
 This page has been viewed 1,714 times since then and 48 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on April 12, 2009.
 6. submitted on August 28, 2020, by Bradley Owen of Morgantown, West Virginia. • Craig Swain was the editor who published this page.